 So the ideal TVA contraction = exhale, draw the belly button gently back to the spine, draw the pelvic floor gently up.
 Pelvis doesn’t move.
 No tucking, hunching, thrusting or breath holding.

-5. Isolating the TVA
+5. Isolating the Transverse Abdominis muscle

 But to really work, to really function, the TVA is only one part (a very important part, but one part all the same) of your core system of muscles.
 These include your diaphragm, pelvic floor and the multifidus of your spine.
 Your stabilizing muscles that are utterly vital to your body working right.
 You find them, you figure out how to make them work on their own, then you teach the whole system to work every time you move.